ede1998/rip2/README.md

 This version is a fork-of-a-fork:

-1. Kevin Liu's original [`rip`](https://github.com/nivekuil/rip) which is unmaintained
+1. [nivekuil/rip](https://github.com/nivekuil/rip), the original, which has been unmaintained since 2020.
-2. This was forked to [@StandingPadAnimation](https://github.com/StandingPadAnimations) who added a few features.
+2. [StandingPadAnimation/rip](https://github.com/StandingPadAnimations/rip) who added a few features.
-3. Finally, that repo was forked [here](https://github.com/MilesCranmer/rip2) with ongoing maintenance:
+3. Finally, that repo was forked [@here](https://github.com/MilesCranmer/rip2) with ongoing maintenance:
     - Added shell completions
     - Added a test suite
     - Added a few unmerged PRs from the original repo